Coronavirus (COVID -19) Information

 Students queuing for the cafeteria should walk around the front of school and join the external queue from the English block towards the Hall doors near the canteen.

-The queue will be supervised by staff and students will be invited inside to sanitise their hands and join a short socially distanced indoor queue.
-They should wear face coverings until they are seated or outside.
+The queue will be supervised by staff, and students will be invited inside to sanitise their hands and join a short indoor queue.

 During breaks and lunchtimes, students should use the following toilet blocks: